soma-okamoto/MixedRealityProject-MRTKv3/README.md

 ---

 ## BaseMove System
-A module for **base position suggestion and relocation** using Inverse Reachability Map (IRM).
+A module for **base position suggestion and relocation** utilizing the **Inverse Reachability Map (IRM)**.
-It visualizes feasible robot base positions in MR space, allowing users to intuitively guide the robot’s movement.
+It visualizes feasible robot base positions in the MR space, enabling users to intuitively guide and optimize robot placement for task execution.

 ![BaseMove](https://github.com/soma-okamoto/MetaSDKv74-MRTKv3/blob/NotFX/Images/画像4.png?raw=true)

-## Aim Assist with ManipulationSystem and UserTarget DetectionSystem
+## Aim Assist with ManipulationSystem and UserTarget Detection
-Implements **aim-assist control** that aligns the robot end-effector with the user’s intended target in real time.
+Implements **aim-assist control** that dynamically aligns the robot end-effector with the user’s intended target in real time.
-The **UserTarget Detection System** infers the grasp target based on hand posture and gaze direction.
+The **User Target Detection System** estimates the grasp target based on **hand posture** and **gaze direction**, providing a seamless interaction experience between the user and the robot.

 ![AimAssist Teleoperation](https://github.com/soma-okamoto/MetaSDKv74-MRTKv3/blob/NotFX/Images/画像6.png?raw=true)